Kenneth Möllersten

 Kenneth Karl Mikael Möllersten (born 6 November 1966) is a Swedish researcher.
-He holds a PhD in chemical engineering and an MSc in mechanical engineering, both from the Royal Institute of Technology (KTH), Stockholm, Sweden.
-Möllersten is a consultant and researcher at IVL Swedish Environmental Research Institute and is affiliated with Mälardalen University.
+He holds a PhD in chemical engineering and an MSc in mechanical engineering, from the Royal Institute of Technology (KTH), Stockholm, Sweden and completed his postdoctoral training at the International Institute for Applied Systems Analysis (IIASA), Vienna.
+Möllersten is a consultant and researcher at IVL Swedish Environmental Research Institute and is affiliated with KTH as a researcher.